matt-bp/matt-bp.github.io/src/pages/posts/2d-tag.md

 which challenged the listener to create a level or dungeon from a Mario or Zelda game.

-The tutorial I originally started out on was for a Pokémon game, but I changed course to the challenge of making this a multiplayer tag game.
+The tutorial I originally started out on was for a Pokémon game, but I changed course to make this a multiplayer tag game.

 ## Description